EmileDqy/jupyter_airflow_monitoring/README.md

 ```

 For your convenience, we also provide an `install.sh` script that will carry out the steps mentioned above.

+## /message Endpoint and Reverse Proxy

+After installation, you'll be able to interact with the `/message` endpoint.
+This endpoint allows setting and getting messages related to your monitored DAGs.

+### You have a Reverse Proxy?

+When operating the Jupyter server behind a reverse proxy, it's crucial to configure the proxy correctly to ensure seamless connectivity between the frontend and the `/message` endpoint.
+Without the proper configuration, the frontend may encounter difficulties connecting to the backend, rendering the endpoint inaccessible.
+Ensure that your reverse proxy setup includes the necessary rules and configurations to allow communication with the `/message` endpoint.
+This ensures the proper functioning of the monitoring system.

 ## Usage